-- A. The District shall provide salary schedules to attract, retain and support a high quality work force. - B. The salary schedule is attached as Addendum A. In 2015-2016, employees in the Nutrition Services unit shall receive a 9.5% increase on the salary schedule. - C. Additional salary improvements authorized and funded by the state and received by the District during the life of this contract will be granted to bargaining unit personnel by a uniform salary schedule percentage improvement. - D. All regular District experience will count toward an employee's placement on the salary schedule regardless of the number of hours worked per day, if such experience either did allow or would have allowed the employee to move forward on the appropriate salary schedule in effect at the time.
+- A. The District shall provide salary schedules to attract, retain and support a high quality work force. - B. The salary schedule is attached as Addendum A. For 2016-2017, the salary schedule shall increase by 3.5% plus the COLA identified in the Omnibus State budget.
+For 2017-2018 and 2018-2019, the salary schedule shall increase by 3% plus the COLA identified in the Omnibus State budget. - C. Additional salary improvements authorized and funded by the state and received by the District during the life of this contract will be granted to bargaining unit personnel by a uniform salary schedule percentage improvement.
+This provision is not in effect for the duration of the 2016-2019 contract. - D. All regular District experience will count toward an employee's placement on the salary schedule regardless of the number of hours worked per day, if such experience either did allow or would have allowed the employee to move forward on the appropriate salary schedule in effect at the time.
 Excluded from allowable experience is all substitute experience.